 - And more

-Taxes Paid on the Selling Fee Simple Interests
+Taxes Paid on the Selling 1031 Exchange Fees Simple Interests

-As property owners know all too well, the sale of a fee simple interest often occurs a large amount of taxation from federal and local governments.
-Truth be told, high price tag sales can have capital gains taxes at rates up to 20%.
-For this reason alone, 1031 exchanges are extremely popular with investors looking to defer as much taxation as possible on the sale of a fee simple interest.
+The sale of a fee simple interest often occurs a large amount of taxation from federal and local governments.
+The truth is that high price tag sales can have capital gains taxes at rates up to 20%.
+For this reason alone, 1031 exchanges are extremely popular with investors.
+Especially those looking to defer as much taxation as possible on the sale of a fee simple interest.

 Selling Fee Simple Interests with a 1031 Exchange

 In a 1031 exchange, you are not selling fee simple interests so much as you are “trading” them for a new property.
-1031 exchanges are made up of two individual private property sales transactions, linked together by a few governmental documents.
+1031 exchanges are inclusive of two individual private property sales transactions.
+There is a link between this transaction by a few governmental documents.

 If the new property is of equal or greater value than the sold fee simple interest, then all capital gains taxes can be deferred, no matter the rate at which they were applied.
 New properties of lower value can also be purchased in a 1031 exchange, although only a portion of the taxes is then withheld.